You must sit for the final exam in order to graduate. Registration for the degree examination is open to students who:

 Preparatory or supplementary activities to the final exam

 Preparatory or supplementary activities to the final exam may be required for some programmes.
-If the preparatory/supplementary activity is included as part of a course, the associated part will also be registered in the record of the course’s score report.
+If the preparatory/supplementary activity is included as a share/part of a course, with the recording of the course mark, the associated part must also be registered in the academic record in order to graduate.

 Calendar of Degree Examinations and deadlines for registration